pwilmart/Metaplastic-BC_PXD014414/README.md

 ![deltamass 2+](images/mass_2.png)

-These are the deltamass histograms for the 2+ peptide top hits.
+These are the delta-mass histograms for the 2+ peptide top hits.
 The top panel shows the wide tolerance search full range (+/- 1.25 Da).
 Matches to the forward protein sequences are in blue.
 Matches to the sequence-reversed decoys are in red.
 We have (as expected) a major peak at 0.0 Da.
 We also have very small peaks at 0.984 Da (deamidation) and 1.003 Da (an isotopic peak mis-trigger).
 The lower two panels are expanded scale plots of these two regions.
 The dotted lines define adjustable windows to capture the peak(s) in each region.
-The windows will be called the 0-Da (left) And 1-Da (right) regions.
+The windows will be called the 0-Da (left) and 1-Da (right) regions.

 The incorrect scores (in red) are uniformly distributed across the +/- 1.25 Da delta-mass space, as are the incorrect matches to the target sequences (there are also flat distributions in the blue histograms).
 We will also make score histograms for the delta-mass values that were not inside either the 0-Da region or the 1-Da region.
 The instruments may not be able to measure an accurate mass for all of the very low abundance peptides.